hyperion-rt/hyperion/docs/installation/python_dependencies.rst

 then the module is already installed.

-.. note:: If you do not have root access to the machine you are using, then follow the instructions in :ref:`nonrootpython` to install the modules into your home directory.
+.. note:: If you do not have root access to the machine you are using, then
+          follow the instructions in :ref:`nonrootpython` to install the modules into your home directory.
 In addition, you should not ever include ``sudo`` in any of the commands.

+.. note:: If you are installing Hyperion from the git repository, you will
+          also need the `Cython <http://www.cython.org>`_ module installed.

 MacOS X
 =======